-A teacher that fled the Ingyedong Lykeion Language Forum Suwon campus in 2018 sent me a copy of their latest contract.
+A teacher that fled the Ingyedong Lykeion Language Forum Suwon campus sent me a copy of their latest contract.
+This is current as of July 2020.
 You can read a Reddit discussion of everything that is illegal about this contract here.

 No State Pension – ILLEGAL

-The school run their own “pension” which is highly illegal.
+The school runs its own “pension” which is highly illegal.
 Many teachers (myself included) left Korea without having received their pension (again, illegal)